CIROH-UA/training-NGIAB-101/episodes/advanced-topics.md

 - Install and use NGIAB on your HPC environment
 - Use NGIAB through an SSH connection
 - Contribute to NGIAB/NextGen!
+- Run NGIAB in another way!

 ::::::::::::::::::::::::::::::::::::: keypoints

 - NGIAB supports HPC environments through Singularity, not Docker, but the workflow mirrors the local Docker use.
 - Port forwarding is required to use the Data Visualizer through an SSH connection.
 - Community contribution guidelines are available in each repository's GitHub page.
+- NGIAB can also be run through JupyterHub or DatastreamCLI.

 ::::::::::::::::::::::::::::::::::::::::::::::::